smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.3.1.
 Receiving PID
 ''''''''''''''''''''

+Processing depends on states of PR and NSI flags.
+In more details, first, PR is checked.
+  * PR is set: only upper bound of LSPIDR are set to PID;
+  * PR is not set: both lower and upper bound of LSPIDR are set to PID;

+Then NSI flag is checked.
+  * NSI flag set: SAGDP changes its state to "idle";
-LSPID is set to the received PID.
-SAGDP changes its state to "wait-remote".
+  * NSI flag is not set: SAGDP changes its state to "wait-remote";

 5.3.2.
 Timer
 ''''''''''''